aosabook/500lines/bytecode-compiler/bytecompiler.md

     address part in each, and then increasing the line number.
     [XXX say something about why]

+[XXX this line just for Markdown formatting, to make the snippet below be code. sheesh.]

     def make_lnotab(assembly):
         firstlineno, lnotab = None, []
         byte, line = 0, None